michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_azure_security-.md

 * Access token - enough info to allow API know who you are and what you can do
 * ID Token - users identity
 * refresh token

+Authorization - what you can do?

+Entities:
+* App as service principle, app can authenticate, for app there is no id token
+* user login to a browser or app

+Authorization Azure Ad is helping:
+* groups - can be used for both users and apps
+* custom claims - info which you can put to access token e.g country to know if person can authorize
+* app roles - defined on app level, can be assigned to user or app